-How To Market Your Music Studio On Instagram
+How To Market Your Music Teaching Business On Instagram

 Music Lessons and Marketing

-I got the idea for makeing this video after running a survey in the Facebook group, Music Lessons, and Marketing.
+I got the idea for making this video after running a survey in the Facebook group, .
 I’m going to share with you the results from that survey, but if you are not a member of that Facebook group, we’d love for you to join us, hop on over to and join the conversation.

 Promoting Your Music Studio On Instagram

-So the question that I posed in the Facebook group what type of different Instagram posts are music studio owners doing, and I’ll share with you now, the results from the survey.
-Based on this survey student performance and behind the scenes activities were number one.
-I was surprised that the awards didn’t receive more votes.
-One thing that I see a lot on Instagram is music studios, featuring kids holding up awards, holding up trophies.
-I have seen a music studio; that’s all they do is one pick after another is kids holding up their award or they’re a trophy.
+I conducted a survey in the Facebook Group Music Lessons and Marketing which posed the question; “What are the different themes you use in your Instagram posts?”
+Student performance and behind-the-scenes activities were number one.
+I was surprised that student awards didn’t receive more votes.
+I notice quite a few music studios focusing on, kids holding up awards or trophies.
+I have seen a music studio; that’s all they do is one picture after another of kids holding up an award or a trophy.

 Your Followers Might Not Get the Joke

 Another thing that I was surprised wasn’t mentioned is musical humor.
 I see a lot of studios that feature jokes or cartoons about music.
 I’m sure you’ve all seen the treble and bass cartoons.
 I’ve seen some jokes where it’s a cartoon and the message is being communicated through sheet music through the notes on the staff.
-Hey, and that’s fine.
-If your ideal customer is a musician, a seasoned enough musician to even know what those things are.
-Now, some of your students will get those jokes.
-And that’s what’s cool about Instagram; unlike Facebook, Instagram does allow you to communicate with parents and with kids.
+That’s great if your ideal customer is a musician, a seasoned enough musician to even know what those things are.
+Some of your students will get these jokes.
+That’s what’s great about Instagram; unlike Facebook, Instagram does allow you to engage with both parents and kids.

 Why Your Music Studio Should Be On Instagram

-Obviously you want your current parents to be following you on Instagram.
-And you also want your current students.
-Like I said before, that’s, what’s nice about Instagram is both adults and kids are on it.
-And most likely what’s going to happen with Instagram is what happened with Facebook; as more and more adults move in more and more younger kids move off.
+Obviously, you want your current parents and student to be following you on Instagram.
+Most likely what’s going to happen with Instagram is what happened with Facebook; as more and more adults move in, more and more kids move out.
+When the grown-ups show up the kids flee to newer and shinier platforms.

 Define Your Objective